 MORE FROM SCOTLAND MAGAZINE

-This April marked the 700th anniversary of the sealing of one of the most famous documents in Scotland’s history: the Declaration of Arbroath.
+April 2020 marked the 700th anniversary of the sealing of one of the most famous documents in Scotland’s history: the Declaration of Arbroath.
 The lead up to and story behind the declaration is as captivating as ever and was awarded ‘Memory of the World’ status by UNESCO in 2016 for its international importance.

 Here, we journey through the events preceding the declaration’s creation with a look at its purpose and legacy to try and understand the lasting significance of this fascinating artefact.